-The written examination period will be 15 working days.
+The written examination period will be for a period of approximately 15 weekdays.

-Large candidature examinations will be scheduled during the first 10 days of the examination period.
+Where possible, large candidature examinations will be scheduled in the first 10 days of the examination period.

 No practical examinations will be scheduled on the weekend immediately prior to the commencement of the written examinations.
-In 2019, written examinations will start on Wednesday, 30 October.
+In 2020, written examinations will start on Monday, 2 November.

-The ATAR course examination timetable, with two sessions per day, is determined by the Authority after enrolments are finalised.
+The ATAR course examination timetable, is determined by the Authority after enrolments are finalised.
 The examination timetable is published on the Authority website at http://senior-secondary.scsa.wa.edu.au/assessment/examinations.